Traditional Aboriginal health care

 Healing in "ridiculously short periods"

 Aboriginal people on the Cook Islands treat rugby players' broken bones with traditional medicine that has been used for generations.

 "Several of my friends sustained fractures playing football and were back on the park in ridiculously short periods of times after being treated," says Dr Graham Matheson, an emergency physician who grew up on the island .

 Following traditional protocol he asked his elders for permission to research commercial use of the medicine.
 The council of chiefs agreed to the research project, which found "dramatic" healing results.

-Now the chiefs are shareholders in an Australian company, Cook Islands Medical Technologies (Cimtech), that is tasked to commercialise the findings.
+The chiefs became shareholders in an Australian company, Cook Islands Medical Technologies (Cimtech), that was tasked to commercialise the findings.

 Scientific research increasingly backs up traditional knowledge.
-It found, for example, that a paste made from the gum, stem and leaves of a local red ash tree heals infected sores because it containes intensive concentrations of anti-infection and anti-microbial compounds .
+It found, for example, that a paste made from the gum, stem and leaves of a local red ash tree heals infected sores because it contains intensive concentrations of anti-infection and anti-microbial compounds .

 Who owns traditional healing knowledge?